the0neWhoKnocks/setup.linux/distro/mint-cinnamon/README.md

 - Set the `Rotation` of other monitors if they're rotated.
 - Drag monitors roughly into the correct positions.
 - Apply, keep changes, rinse-and-repeat while adjusting monitor positions.
+- Under **Settings** I also unchecked `Enable fractional scaling controls`.
+Not sure if it was actually hurting anything, but I disabled at during some troubleshooting and things have been stable so it stays off for now.

 ---